Updated: January 13, 2023

 4. Cybersecurity Budget Solution for Small Businesses

-Cybersecurity is just as important for small- to mid-sized businesses as it is for enterprises.
+Cybersecurity is just as crucial for small- to mid-sized businesses as it is for enterprises.
 Yet, they have smaller budgets and limited expertise.
 So, how do you protect your organization and your budget?

 - Identify your current level of risk